-A minimum viable product, or MVP, represents the earliest stage in a product’s development cycle at which the company believes it has enough features to attract early-adopter customers and validate a product idea.
-In industries such as software, or for companies with limited funding, the MVP can help the product team receive user feedback as quickly as possible, which they can use to iterate and improve the product.
+Definition: A minimum viable product, or MVP, is a product with enough features to attract early-adopter customers and validate a product idea early in the product development cycle.
+In industries such as software, the MVP can help the product team receive user feedback as quickly as possible to iterate and improve the product.

 Because the agile methodology is built on both validating and iterating products based on user input, the MVP plays a central role in agile development.

 What is the purpose of a minimum viable product?